DataIntellectTech/TorQ/docs/Processes.md

 **params** - The parameters that are used by the function.
-The Checker accepts **params** as a dictionary, with `comp` and `vars` being the two keys. `comp` should be assigned a boolean value - when it is `1b`,comparison is ON and the function is then used to compare two processes.
+The Checker accepts **params** as a dictionary, with `comp` and `vars` being the two keys when function is only used on one process, and `comp`, `compallow`, `compproc`, and `vars` being the four keys when function is used to compare two processes. `comp` should be assigned a boolean value - when it is `1b`, comparison is ON and the function is then used to compare two processes.
+`compallow` would then be the percentage allowed for for the difference between the results that are returned from the two processes. `compproc` would be the process that you are comparing `proc` with. `vars` would be the variable used for the function provided.
 When it is `0b`, comparison is OFF and the function is only used in one process.
 The `var` key should have a value of all the variables that are used by the function.
 Details of the variables used by checker functions can be found in `config/dqedetail.csv`.

 **proc** - The process(es) that you would want the check function to be used for - in symbol datatype.